gpsbird/quartz-browser/README.md

  9. Resume incomplete files downloaded by other browsers

 ### Download .deb Package
-  You can directly download debian package for debian base distros and install it.
+  You can directly download debian package for debian based distros and install it.
   Download it [here](https://github.com/ksharindam/quartz-browser/releases)